-HConsEcon, ConEcon
+HConsEcon, ConEcon Grades 11 and 12 Credit 1

-This math course provides students with practical knowledge, a firm understanding of the concepts of sound personal, financial management, and the ability to successfully navigate through an ever- changing economic environment.
+This math elective provides students with practical knowledge, a firm understanding of the concepts of sound personal, financial management, and the ability to successfully navigate through an ever- changing economic environment.
 Topics include an introduction to macroeconomics theory, budgeting, personal financial management, and consumer credit and financing, risk management and insurance, savings and debt management strategies, investment options and alternatives, present and future values of a dollar, and tax planning.